 The whole “Trump is a fascist” thing is a little overblown, I think.
-He is the sorcerer’s apprentice of fascism, not not nearly coherent or profound enough to guide or control what he has unleashed.
-I don’t mean to say anything close to “Trump is Hitler.”
+He is the sorcerer’s apprentice of fascism, not nearly coherent or profound enough to guide or control what he has unleashed, so I don’t mean to say anything close to “Trump is Hitler.”
 Rather, I think he has failed to learn the lessons that fascism ought to have taught us.
-The mistake of theirs that he repeats is that, like fascists and other reactionaries, he has no solutions to the problems of a diversifying society in a complex global age and can only dream of forcing a return to an idealized fictional past in which these problems didn’t exist.
+The mistake of theirs that he repeats is that, like fascists and other reactionaries, he has no solutions to the problems of a diversifying society in a complex global age and can only dream of forcing a return to an idealized, fictional past in which he thinks these problems didn’t exist.

 The Nazi fear was that German strength and security was being eroded by the presence of diverse ethnic and cultural groups.
 Hitler had no solutions to the modern problem of incorporating that diversity, and could only aim to eliminate the problems by eliminating the “cause.”
 Trump has not done anything like propose the Nazi “final solution,” but he has not offered any constructive solutions to the problem of diversity and, like the Nazis, can only think to repress its expressions.

 While liberals are sometimes naïve in their belief that the incorporation of diverse social, religious, and cultural forms into any community will be a simple progression toward an unambiguously better future, the reality is that these sorts of changes are disorienting and chaotic, with profound challenges to be overcome, and sometimes represent the loss of real goods (common ground, cultural cohesiveness, etc.).